-In this section we establish a stochastic-process fluid limit in discrete time, which supports the fluid approximation in Section 2.
+In this section, we establish a stochastic-process fluid limit in discrete time, which supports the fluid approximation in §2.
 The mathematics is greatly simplified by working in discrete time.
 In discrete time, the proof is relatively transparent because it can be recursive.
+The form of the associated fluid limit in continuous time is also readily apparent from the discrete-time limit, but it remains to prove Conjecture 2.1.